-Amazon’s Choice has been part of the greatest online marketplace of all time for 5 years.
+Amazon’s Choice has been around for 7 years.
 But what is the Amazon Choice badge and how does it affect you, as a third-party seller?
-We bring you a list of eligibility criteria for Amazon’s Choice and a few handy tools and tips in this latest SellerEngine blog post.
+We bring you a list of eligibility criteria for Amazon’s Choice, as well as a few handy tools and tips in this latest SellerEngine update.

 There’s more to Amazon’s Choice than badges and Alexa voice orders.
-In the years to come, understanding the impact of Amazon’s Choice could change a seller’s fortunes.
+Over the last 7 years, it’s become clear that it can change a seller’s fortunes.
 Let’s take a look at what it means and how you can obtain the benefits of listing a product hand-picked by Amazon.

 What is Amazon Choice?

-Sellers call it the “Amazon’s Choice badge”.
-It serves as an incentive for buyers because it’s a token of Amazon’s endorsement, which carries a lot of clout.
-After Sponsored ads, it’s the first offer people see when they look something up on any Amazon venue using the default “Featured” sorting.
+Sellers call it the “Amazon’s Choice badge” for a reason.
+It serves as an incentive for buyers because it’s a token of Amazon’s approval, which carries a lot of clout.
+After sponsored ads, it’s the first offer people see when they look something up on any Amazon venue using the default “Featured” sorting.

-The badge also appears on the product detail page.
-So, when buyers click on a search result and try to find out more about this product or compare it with similar offers, they are inescapably reminded of Amazon’s recommendation.
+Crucially, the badge also appears on the product detail page.
+So, when buyers click and compare search results, they are constantly reminded of Amazon’s recommendation.
 But what’s this badge got to do with a buyer’s decision?
 More than you’d think.

 Amazon’s Choice and Voice Shopping

-According to the Huffington Post, Amazon launched this badge in 2015.
+Huffington Post claims Amazon launched this badge in 2015.
 The idea was to let Alexa buy things on behalf of its owner from Amazon.
 But not just reorder things they’d already bought before on the website.
-No, the point was to let Alexa buy new stuff, without a purchase history.
+No; the point was to let Alexa buy new stuff, without a purchase history.

-Since people often impulse buy and new products are listed every day, Alexa often ends up picking the Amazon’s Choice badge.
-So, if you can live with Amazon’s free return policy for non-digital Alexa Voice purchases, you should do your best to earn the badge.
-Especially if you sell newly listed, non-essential products.
+Since people often impulse buy and new products are listed every day, Alexa often ends up picking the black badge.
+So, if you sell newly-listed non-essential items, and can live with Amazon’s free return policy for non-digital Alexa Voice purchases, you should do your best to earn the badge.

 - It’s keyword dependent.
-For instance, when you look up lava rock steak, lava rock stone, and lava rock oven on Amazon.com, you’re always shown the product in Fig. 1,2,3 on the first results page.
-But this product won’t always be Amazon’s Choice for your specific search phrase.
+For instance, when you look up lava rock steak, lava rock stone, and lava rock oven on Amazon.com, you may be shown the same product on the first results page.

-- Unlike the Best-sellers badge, you don’t need massive sales volume and velocity to qualify.
-But you should do your best to make sure your product attracts new Prime buyers who trust Amazon’s recommendations and have little time to spend browsing and comparing offers.
+- You don’t need massive sales volume and velocity to qualify for it, unlike the Best Seller badge.
+But you should do your best to make sure your product attracts the right people: new Prime buyers who trust Amazon and don’t have time to browse and compare.

 How to Get the Amazon’s Choice Badge